smhg/date-duration/README.md

 ### duration.subtractFrom(Date)
 Subtract the duration from a Date object and returns the new date.
 Objects with a `.toDate()` method are converted to a regular Date object.

+### duration.add(Duration)
+Add durations together returning a new duration which is the sum of both.

 ### duration.toString()
 Convert a duration back to a string in ISO 8601 format.